rainbowdashlabs/sql-java/docs/en/03/query_planer/mysql.md

-# MariaDB and MySQL
+# MySQL

 The query planer of MariaDB and MySQL are quite simple to understand.
-An in depth description can be found in the docs of [MariaDB](https://mariadb.com/kb/en/explain/) and MySQL.
+An in depth description can be found in the docs of [MySQL](https://dev.mysql.com/doc/refman/8.0/en/explain.html).

 We start with our basic query from earlier: